mntcloud/ctml/README.md

     </body>
 </html>
 ```
+For me, it looks intuitve

-## What things does it have right now?
+## What features does it have right now?

 - [x] Intuitive syntax, that has similiraties with HTML, but with Python identation
 - [x] Swapping tags names easily any without help of third-party extensions, thanks to the syntax